ismasan/ismaelcelis.com/content/posts/2025-07-identity-and-behaviour.md

 ### A note on Event Sourcing

 [Event Sourcing](https://ismaelcelis.com/posts/event-sourcing-ruby-examples/) takes this separation to its logical conclusion: in that paradigm there's only identity (ex. `cat-pepper`), usually called a "stream", and then the things that happen to that identity, in the form of an ordered log of events.
-Any state is derived from the events themselves and its only contextual to the decision or behaviour that needs to be applied at a given time.
+Any state is derived from the events themselves and it's only contextual to the decision or behaviour that needs to be applied at a given time.
 In fact, different state can be derived from the same events, depending on the use case.
 In that way, state is only an _interpretation_ of the events.

 ```
 [1] type: 'ate', cat: 'pepper', food: 'tuna', timestamp: '2025-07-10T22:59:00Z'